scipy-conference/scipy_proceedings/papers/rohit_goswami_wailord/rohit_goswami_wailord.rst

     )
     p1a.save(imgname, width=10, height=10, dpi=300)

-Which gives rise to the concise representation :ref:`ph2a` from which all required inference can be drawn.
+Which gives rise to the concise representation Fig. :ref:`ph2a` from which all required inference can be drawn.

 .. figure:: plotH2A.png